Brandenburg-class frigate: Modernisation

 From 2010 on, the F123 class underwent an upgrade under the auspices of the Fähigkeitsanpassung FüWES (FAF) project.
 The primary component of this program concerns the combat management system, for which SABRINA 21, a version of the Thales Nederland TACTICOS system has been installed.
 At the same time, the ships received an IFF upgrade to the EADS/Hensoldt MSSR 2000 I secondary radar system.
 However, its primary radars, specifically its long-range 2D search radar, the LW 08, and its medium-range 3D surveillance radar, the SMART-S, were excluded at the time.

 In July 2021, Swedish defense company Saab was awarded a contract over the delivery and installation of their Sea Giraffe 4A (replacing the LW 08), Sea Giraffe 1X (replacing the SMART-S) and CEROS 200 Fire Control Radar as well as the 9LV combat management system and an IFF system replacement.
 The work is to be carried out at the facilities of German shipyard Abeking & Rasmussen, with logistical support by ESG.

 Ships

 All ships of the class are named after German Bundesländer and are based in Wilhelmshaven as 2.
 Fregattengeschwader (2nd Frigate Squadron) of the German Navy.

 Service history

-On the morning of Wednesday 9 December 2015, Mecklenburg-Vorpommern was transiting the Kiel Canal when she was involved in a collision with the container ship Nordic Bremen causing damage to both vessels.
+On the morning of 9 December 2015, Mecklenburg-Vorpommern was transiting the Kiel Canal when she was involved in a collision with the container ship Nordic Bremen causing damage to both vessels.
 Mecklenburg-Vorpommern suffered a 4 m gash along her bow at the level of the main deck, whilst Nordic Bremen fared better, having only to offload two damaged containers before continuing its voyage.

-From August 2021 to February 2022, F217 Bayern is traversing the Horn of Africa, Australia, and Japan on an Indo-Pacific deployment, engaging in numerous port calls on the way.
-The Japanese foreign minister Nobuo Kishi had previously called on Germany to send a warship to East Asia and exercise with JMSDF forces.
+From August 2021 to February 2022, Bayern was traversing the Horn of Africa, Australia, and Japan on an Indo-Pacific deployment, engaging in numerous port calls on the way.
+The Japanese foreign minister Nobuo Kishi had previously called on Germany to send a warship to East Asia and exercise with Japan Maritime Self-Defense Force forces.